MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 SSAS 2025 now uses a newer SQL client library.
 Customers may need to update model definitions to reflect the new provider name (Microsoft.Data.SqlClient).

+#### HTTP access changes

+Starting with SQL Server Analysis Services 2025, HTTP connections through msmdpump.dll will be disabled by default.
+For more details, see [Configure HTTP Access](/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0?view=sql-analysis-services-2025).

 ### Known Issues

 #### Windows Arm64 not supported